Nags Head Dolphin Watch – Dolphin Tours

 The Nags Head Dolphin Watch conducts its tours in the Roanoke Sound in between Nags Head and Manteo.
 The Nags Head Dolphin Watch operates two separate vessels conducting the same tour to see the same dolphin.
 You can have virtually the same experience aboard each boat, they simply depart from slightly different locations.
 The different locations are about a 5-7 minute drive apart from each other.

-The Pheonix docks at Whalebone Watersports (Nags Head)
+The Phoenix docks at Whalebone Watersports (Nags Head)

 The Safari docks at Oregon Inlet Fishing Center (Nags Head)